 - The coronavirus has drastically upended Brazil’s 2020 municipal elections — and no one at this time can tell for sure how, and if, this vote will be able to take place.

-- Economists working under the federal government told reporter Brenno Grillo that Bolsa Família is the answer to Covid-19.
+- Economists working under the federal government told reporter Brenno Grillo that Bolsa Família is the answer to the job crisis caused by Covid-19.
 But, as Euan Marshall showed early in March, the Jair Bolsonaro administration has slashed it.

 Explaining Brazil is made by:

 - Gustavo Ribeiro, editor in chief of The Brazilian Report.
 He has extensive experience covering Brazilian politics.
 His work has been featured across Brazilian and French media outlets, including Veja, Época, Folha de S.Paulo, Médiapart, and Radio France Internationale.

 - Euan Marshall, editing.
 Euan is a journalist and translator who has lived in São Paulo, Brazil since 2011.
 Specializing in Brazilian soccer, politics and the connection between the two, his work has been published in The Telegraph, Al Jazeera, The Independent, among others.